TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 The main design decisions are whether you use some of the helper libraries and how you design your error types.

 Designing the error types can be a challenge though, especially because it's a bit different than designing e.g. Java exception hierarchies.
-I was lucky that keeping up to date with the evolving error handling idioms wasn't too hard for me as I was not under time pressure and often worked in my spare time to learn.
+I was lucky that keeping up to date with the evolving error handling idioms wasn't too hard for me as I was not under time pressure and often worked in my spare time with learning as my primary objective.
 It might have been painful for teams maintaining bigger production systems.
 The large number of error handling tutorials and articles should hopefully make it easier to learn now than it was a few years ago.

 The learning curve aside: